 There are breathtaking sceneries in all parts of the untouched nature in the Faroe Islands.
 Below you will find four carefully selected places that visitors say are the best sceneries to explore out of an astonishing number of nature sights in the Faroe Islands.

-The hike to Trælanípan will take you 1 hour.
-Just beside Trælanípan you will find Bøsdalafossur, another great location in the Faroe Islands.
+The hike to Klakkur will take you less than 1 hour.
+This attraction is one of many great locations in the Faroe Islands.

-The famous Lake Leitisvatn overlooking the ocean is one of the most unbelievable sights you’ll see in your life.
-The hike to the cliff takes an hour.
-You’ll see birds flying underneath you and waves crashing into the craggy cliffs below.
+The panoramic view from Klakkur overlooking the ocean, fjords and mountains is one of the most unbelievable sights you’ll see in your life.
+The hike to the vantage point takes less than an hour.
+You’ll see birds flying underneath you and waves crashing into the craggy seaside on nearby islands.

-Enjoy the coastline, the surrounding mountains and the spectacular view of the lake.
-You will understand and respect nature more deeply when standing at the edge overlooking Trælanípan.
+Enjoy the coastline, the surrounding mountains and the calmness of this scenic spot.
+You will understand and respect nature more deeply when standing at Klakkur overlooking the nearby islands Kalsoy and Kunoy.

 The trail to Kallur Lighthouse is moderate in difficulty.
 The view is stunning.